Storm Chase 2016 Tornado Alley

-The next day, after a brief supercell near Clarendon, Texas, I ventured further south for tail end charlie.
+Day 2 and after a brief supercell near Clarendon, Texas.
+Perhaps a little risky but I ventured further south for tail end charlie.
 Unfortunately, there were several supercells spawning near Plainview.
-I simply decided to wait.
+The waiting game began.
 Radar then suggested nice structure it seemed to my east.
 But where was this storm - there were so many storms.
-Finally I realised it was the on producing lightning just to my east.
+I realised it was the on producing lightning just to my east.
 This became the Turkey supercell!
 It produced a likely wall cloud but the updraft and the storm structure improved to a beautiful sculptured LP supercell!
 Sunset illuminating the updraft and vault clearly defined!
 With lightning threatening to singe the earth, I took note that the base had begun to show a bowl lowering.
-The storm eventually became tornado warned after dark and produced a cone shaped tornado and wedge tornado soon after (chasers suggesting the same damage path).
+This storm eventually became tornado warned after dark and produced a cone shaped tornado and wedge tornado soon after (chasers suggesting the same damage path).

 The Dodge City tornadic event stunned me: despite the favourable tornadic conditions for strong to violent tornadoes, I did not anticipate such a prolific event.
 But when two mesocyclones developed side by side I thought a cyclic event was in order.
 The way the first tornado roped out and reformed just as quick and became strong to violent is something I had not witnessed prior.
 Multiple tornadoes at once was simply insane.
 A flood of tornadoes - one set 3 at a time and another 3 twins!
 Intense vorticies formed under the front mesocyclone dancing around each other.